DW01/traktor-docs/engine/effects.md

 **Emitters** spawn particles.
 You configure where they spawn (a point, a box volume, a sphere, or even the surface of a mesh), how many spawn per second (emission rate), and their initial properties (velocity, size, color, rotation).
 An emitter for an explosion might burst out hundreds of particles all at once, while an emitter for a torch flame continuously spawns particles at a steady rate.

-**Particles** themselves are simple entities—they have position, velocity, size, color, rotation, and age.
+**Particles** themselves are simple entities.
+They have position, velocity, size, color, rotation, and age.
 They're typically rendered as textured quads (billboards) that always face the camera, though they can also be oriented based on velocity or other factors.

 **Trails** create motion streaks by rendering ribbons that follow moving objects.
 Perfect for bullets, missiles, or any fast-moving projectile that needs a sense of speed.

 **Forces** affect particles after they spawn.
 Gravity pulls particles down, wind pushes them horizontally, vortex forces create spiraling motion, and turbulence adds realistic randomness.
 Forces make particles feel like they exist in the world rather than just floating arbitrarily.

 **Modifiers** change particle properties over their lifetime.
 A particle might start small and grow larger, or begin opaque and fade to transparent.
-Color can shift—flames start bright yellow, then turn orange and red before fading to black.
+Color can shift.
+Flames start bright yellow, then turn orange and red before fading to black.
 These changes happen smoothly using curves or gradients.

 **Rendering** determines how particles look on screen.
 Additive blending makes particles glow and layer bright effects.
 Alpha blending makes smoke and fog look soft and translucent.
-Textures provide detail—a fireball texture, a spark sprite, a smoke puff.
+Textures provide detail.
+A fireball texture, a spark sprite, a smoke puff.

 ### Audio Elements

 **Sound components** attach audio to effects, playing sounds when the effect plays.
 The sound can loop with the effect or play once as a one-shot.

-**Sound events** trigger sounds at specific points in the effect's timeline—an explosion might have a flash sound at the start and a rumble sound 0.2 seconds later.
+**Sound events** trigger sounds at specific points in the effect's timeline.
+An explosion might have a flash sound at the start and a rumble sound 0.2 seconds later.

 ### Effect Layers and Timing